hillas/scVEGs/README.md

 # Use scVEGs to determine significant variably expressed genes

-In the R script [scVEGs_script.r](scVEGs/scVEGs_script.r), it is an thorough example to detect VEGs using the function scVEGs.
+In the R script __scVEGs_script.r__, it is an thorough example to detect VEGs using the function scVEGs.

 First, import a data matrix that contains the UMI read count result of a single-cell RNA-seq data set.
-We have provided a data set [data_GSE65525](scVEGs/data_GSE65525.zip), which is obtained from Gene Expression Omnibus [(GSE65525)](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65525 ).
+We have provided a data set __data_GSE65525__, which is obtained from Gene Expression Omnibus [(GSE65525)](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE65525 ).
 We also assign some cutoff criterions for detecting VEGs.
 For the species option, scVEGs calculates the transcripts per million (TPM) of the data and removes genes that have less than 1% of cells that TPM > 1.
-For now, we have provided the gene length information for [hg19](scVEGs/hg19_genes_length.tsv) and [mm9](scVEGs/mm9_genes_length.tsv).
+For now, we have provided the gene length information for __hg19__(hg19_genes_length.tsv) and __mm9_-(mm9_genes_length.tsv).
 The filtering step will be skipped if species is assigned other than hsa or mmu.

 ```{r}
 data <- read.delim('data_GSE65525.txt', header = TRUE, stringsAsFactors = TRUE)